Technigo/project-portfolio/README.md

 # portfolio

-The project this week was to create a portfolio featuring the projects we've done so far and our skills in tech.
+Here's my portfolio with the projects i've done this far during my 24 weeks bootcamp at technigo.

 Here's the deployed website: https://portfolioefstasia.netlify.app/